 In stingless bee nests, numerous virgin queens are usually present.
 They often lie low, as they could, at any time, be evicted or killed by worker bees.
 However, if the hive's workers percieve that a queen is failing, they will choose a virgin queen (if they are available) and allow her to leave the nest to go on a mating flight.
 They then await her return and accept her back as their new queen.

-Method 2 - A queen emerges from her cell and is selected by workers to take over.
+Method 2 - A queen emerges from her cell (queen cells are larger and usually situated on the edge of the brood in Tetragonual carbonaria.
+See the image above for a queen cell.) and is selected by workers to take over.

 This is akin to the first method, excluding the fact that the virgin queen must first hatch from her cell.
 This can take a number of days.
 Queen cells are larger than worker and drone cells, and obvious in many species, as they usually lie on the edges of the brood comb.